olos-nah/zoom-video-streaming/README.md

 Streamlabs’ version of the open-source OBS (Open Broadcaster Software) is both better and worse than the original.
 It retains much of the same functionality, with a number of added features (and a couple lost ones).
 It can be downloaded from [Streamlabs’ website](https://streamlabs.com/streamlabs-obs).

-*Note: OBS itself is not yet at a 1.0 release, and therefore neither is SLOBS.
-I’ve been using version 0.23.4 on my Mac.*
+***Disclaimer:*** *OBS itself is not yet at a 1.0 release, and therefore neither is SLOBS.
+I’ve been using version 0.23.4 on my Mac.
+In other words, this product is not finished nor considered stable.
+That goes for this entire setup.
+If things break, restarting components — including your computer — can help, but it also possible that there are fundamental issues which cannot be solved.*

 Once you have SLOBS downloaded, you’ll notice that it’s largely an app geared towards streaming on platforms such as Twitch.
 That’s fine — and even useful if you ever do want to do an event in that way — but not the focus of this guide.
 Go ahead and click through any intro/tutorial that the app provides — feel free to ignore or pay attention.